robertorcosta/azure-docs.pt-br/articles/data-share/concepts-roles-permissions.md

 ## <a name="next-steps"></a>Próximas etapas

-- Saiba mais sobre as funções no Azure – [Entender as definições de função](../role-based-access-control/role-definitions.md)
+- Saiba mais sobre as funções no Azure – [entender as definições de função do Azure](../role-based-access-control/role-definitions.md)